netgen-layouts/layouts-docs/reference/configuration.rst

 .. tip::

-    In eZ Platform integration, currently active design is siteaccess aware, meaning, you can use configuration similar to this:
+    In Ibexa CMS integration, currently active design is siteaccess aware, meaning, you can use configuration similar to this:

     .. code-block:: yaml